 iii.
 Isaiah 1:14 shows how these festivals became corrupted: Your New Moons and your appointed feasts My soul hates; they are a trouble to Me, I am weary of bearing them.
 Our observance of the things God commands can turn into empty rituals that weary God instead of honoring Him.

 c.
-Throughout the months of the year: There is a progression in the number of sacrifices required – from the day to the week to the month.
-This was especially true when considering that no required sacrifice cancelled out a previous one.
+Throughout the months of the year: There was a progression in the number of sacrifices required – from the day to the week to the month.
+This was especially true when considering that no required sacrifice canceled out a previous one.
 Every Sabbath, the daily sacrifice was to be offered.
-If a new moon began a month on a Sabbath then on that day all three sacrifices (daily, weekly, monthly) were required.
+If a new moon began a month on a Sabbath, then on that day all three sacrifices (daily, weekly, monthly) were required.

 i.
-This was a dramatic declaration of the principle that as time goes on, our need becomes greater not less.
-Our need to receive and respond to God’s sacrificial system becomes greater and less.
-Our need to surrender completely the Lord through His appointed sacrifice becomes more, not less.
+This was a dramatic declaration of the principle that as time goes on, our need becomes greater, not less.
+Our need to receive and respond to God’s sacrificial system becomes greater and not less.
+Our need to surrender completely to the LORD through His appointed sacrifice becomes greater, not less.

 B. Offerings related to seasonal feasts.

 1. (16-25) Offerings at Passover and the Feast of Unleavened Bread.